 If capacitors are NOT marked "NO PCBs,"

-- they are considered hazardous waste (could contain beryllia) and need to placed in a marked bucket.
+- Considered hazardous waste (could contain beryllia) and need to placed in a marked bucket.